Author of "Red Legs of the Bulge: Artillerymen in the Battle of the Bulge," CJ is passionate about history and the people who make it.

-Just a heads up for those of you not used to reading war memoirs or have a very sanitized view of the War: it’s a tough read because of its frankness.
-The descriptions of the German schu mine damage, along with lost limbs and the screams he heard during the fighting bring home the fact that war is not glorious.
+Just a heads up for those who are not used to reading war memoirs or have a sanitized view of the war: it’s a tough read because of its frankness.
+The descriptions of the German Schu mine damage, lost limbs and the screams he heard during the fighting bring home the fact that war is not glorious.

-2. Roll Me Over (Raymond Gantter): Hard hitting, realistic portrayal of the war.
+2. Roll Me Over (Raymond Gantter): Hard-hitting, realistic portrayal of the war.
 The author was already in his late 20s when Pearl Harbor was attacked.
 Turning down a third deferment in 1944, he was drafted into the Army.
-He was old for an enlisted men; thirty by the time he entered combat.
+He was old for an enlisted man; thirty by the time he entered combat.
 His life experience and natural ability to observe those around him make this book a vivid portrait of life during the winter of 1944-45.

 His biggest criticism is his fellow officers (he was given a battlefield commission late in the war).
-One night while he was sitting around with his fellow officers, a young lieutenant begins complaining about his enlisted men and almost mocking them.
-Gantter explodes into anger at what he sees as a callous attitude toward those doing the hardest work.
-Class division was very real then and that is one of the main themes in the work.
+One night while sitting around with his fellow officers, a young lieutenant begins complaining about his enlisted men and almost mocking them.
+Gantter is angry at what he sees as a callous attitude toward those doing the hardest work.
+The class division was very real then, and that is one of the main themes in the work.

-I would have loved to have heard from the author, but he passed away in the mid 1980s.
-It appears he did adjust to civilian life successfully, going back to the radio business.
-There's no doubt that what he saw had a long lasting effect on his life.
+I would have loved to have heard from the author, but he passed away in the mid-1980s.
+It appears he adjusted to civilian life successfully, returning to the radio business.
+There’s no doubt that what he saw had a long-lasting effect on his life.
 He had the qualities of a great writer: a sensitive and thoughtful observer.
 But those same traits also made it hard for him to accept what he saw.

 The American Army grew into its role gradually during the War.
-It had been a garrison army, beset by outdated equipment and old commanders.
-With the coming of the draft in 1940 and the National Guard call up, they tried to address their manpower issues.
+It had been a garrison army beset by outdated equipment and old commanders.
+With the coming draft in 1940 and the National Guard call-up, they tried to address their manpower issues.
 But they were not ready when Pearl Harbor occurred.

 4. Bomber Pilot (Leonard Cheshire): I’ve always been fascinated by what made men fly mission after mission against some of the worst opposition imaginable year after year.
 Was it pride?
 Peer Pressure?
 Patriotism?
 That was what many RAF flight crew had to do or be branded of “lacking moral fiber.”
 Because of my interest in the subject matter, I try to read at least one Bomber Command memoir a year (maybe two or three).
 Many of these were written either right after the war or during the war.
 How they worked that out with the censors, I have no idea.